DRIVER-EU/test-bed-design/doc/design.md

 ## 5.4 Dealing with large messages

 Kafka and AVRO are ideally suited for smaller-sized messages, i.e. typically not exceeding 1Mb compressed.
 However, a typical flooding file may well exceed 1Gb of data.
-The solution that currently is being designed is the following: in the test-bed, there is one file hosting data services (e.g. FTP) for uploading large files.
+The solution that currently is being designed is the following: in the Test-bed, there is one file hosting data services (e.g. FTP) for uploading large files.
 Each adapter, when confronted with a large message exceeding a threshold, uploads the data in the background to the file hosting data service, and in return, receives an obfuscated link.
-This link is subsequently shared via the test-bed, and any consumer interested in the actual data can retrieve it from there.
+This link is subsequently shared via the Test-bed, and any consumer interested in the actual data can retrieve it from there.

 A note about security: In principal, these files are openly available within the Trial environment (which may be on a closed network, of course).
 However, since the link is not easy recognizable, you will not be able to guess it.
 Basically, *security through obscurity*.
 This approach is similar to the one popular open file sharing services provide like [wetransfer.com](http://wetransfer.com), and should be sufficiently safe for current usage.